MrIllas/Lightsteam-Engine/README.md

  - float mat4 (mat4)

 ### Special Uniforms
-This are uniforms that are used natively by the engine and that every shader must use if presice functionly wants to be achieved.
+These are uniforms that are used natively by the engine and that every shader must have if certain functionalities need to be achieved.

 **Projection**
 ```GLSL